 Sleep apnea is a common and widespread sleep disorder that affects a large population of the UK, so much so, that many sufferers are not aware that they even have this condition.
-To help you, sleep clinic expert Katheryn Pinkham defines sleep apnea and discusses the symptoms, causes and treatments for sleep apnea.
+To help you, we define sleep apnea and discuss the symptoms, causes and treatments for sleep apnea.

 What is sleep apnea?

 Sleep apnea, also spelt ‘sleep apnoea’, is a common condition where people repeatedly stop breathing throughout the night, this is due to the muscles in your throat or the signals your brain sends.

 There are two types of sleep apnea, ‘Central Sleep Apnea’ (CSA) and ‘Obstructive Sleep Apnea’ (OSA).
 Central sleep apnea is the less common of the two and occurs when the brain doesn’t send the correct signals to the muscles which control our breathing.

 Obstructive sleep apnea, however, affects roughly 1.5 million people in the UK according to the BBC.
 Unlike CSA, this type of disorder occurs when the walls of the throat relax and narrow during deeper sleep stages.
 This creates pauses in breathing, making it hard to take in enough air.
 Which often results in loud snoring or gasping strong enough to wake you up.

 As the sufferer is asleep during the episode of sleep apnea, they are often unaware there is anything wrong.
 In fact, the sleep study mentioned in the BBC adds that “80% of those with the condition are unaware they have it”.
 Often it is the partner or a family member who will notice that during their sleep they appear to be struggling to breathe normally.

 The common warning signs of sleep apnea to look out for include: